Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Related Works

 \subsection{End-to-end Autonomous Driving}

-Previous works of end-to-end autonomous driving~\cite{kiran2021deep} can be divided into two main branches, imitation learning(IL) and reinforcement learning(RL).
-IL learns a driving policy from expert driving data~\cite{bojarski2016end,pan2017agile,codevilla2018end,xiao2020multimodal}.
+Prior research on end-to-end autonomous driving can be categorized into two primary branches: imitation learning (IL) and reinforcement learning (RL).
+IL learns a driving policy by mimicking the behavior of expert drivers~\cite{bojarski2016end,pan2017agile,codevilla2018end,xiao2020multimodal}.
 Agents can usually learn good driving strategies by imitating human driving behavior.
-However, this is similar to the modularized framework in essence, and does not break through the limitations of human experience.
-RL collects data through the interaction between agent and the environment and learns from data, which breaks through these limitations.
-In recent years, RL has grown rapidly and get a series of achievements~\cite{mnih2015human,levine2016end,silver2016mastering,silver2017mastering}.
-In the previous work, the model free method was used to complete the end-to-end autonomous driving task(e.g. DQN on Gazebo~\cite{wolf2017learning}, DDPG on TORCS~\cite{wang2018deep}, SAC on CARLA~\cite{chen2019model}).
-For the sake of sample efficiency, most recent studies use model-based methods(e.g. UA-MBRL~\cite{wu2021uncertainty}, LVM~\cite{zhang2021steadily}, GCBF~\cite{ma2021model}).
+However, this is similar to the modularized framework in essence and does not break through the limitations of human experience.
+RL collects data through the interaction between the agent and environment and learns from data.
+In recent years, RL has developed rapidly and gets a series of achievements~\cite{mnih2015human,levine2016end,silver2016mastering,silver2017mastering,haarnoja2018soft,duan2021distributional}.
+In the previous work, the model-free method was used to complete the end-to-end autonomous driving task (e.g. DQN on Gazebo~\cite{wolf2017learning}, DDPG on TORCS~\cite{wang2018deep}, SAC on CARLA~\cite{chen2019model}, DQN on CARLA~\cite{yurtsever2020integrating}).
+For the sake of sample efficiency, most recent studies use model-based methods (e.g. UA-MBRL~\cite{wu2022uncertainty}, LVM~\cite{zhang2021steadily}, GCBF~\cite{ma2021model}).
 In addition, interpretability is also the focus of the work.
-Some researches are devoted to improving the interpretability of agents(e.g. visual explanations~\cite{kim2017interpretable}, semantic birdeye mask~\cite{chen2021interpretable}, interpretable learning system~\cite{guan2021integrated}).
+Some researches are devoted to improving the interpretability of agents (e.g. visual explanations~\cite{kim2017interpretable}, semantic birdeye mask~\cite{chen2021interpretable}, interpretable learning system~\cite{guan2021integrated}).
+Despite previous efforts, there remains scope for improvement in terms of optimizing the utilization of high-dimensional semantic information and balancing data distribution.